com-480-data-visualization/datavis-project-2022-bcd/Milestone 1.md

 #### 1.2 Our goal & target audience

-We are trying to simply and show the complex relationships with our visualization, which exist between the votes and some influential factors ---- duration, language, casted actors and so on.
+What determines a movie's rating? ----We are trying to simply show the complex relationships with our visualization, which exist between the votes and some influential factors ---- duration, language, casted actors, and so on.
 Besides, we also try to explore whether there is a relationship between the votes and income & budget.
-Our visualization can give you a general overview of votes and its influential factors.
+Our visualization can give you a general overview of votes and their influential factors.

-You may enjoy watching movies for the sake of entertainment and relaxation.
-Movies may provide you with a temporary escape from real life and the problems that surround you.
-Whatever group you belong to, our visualization will pique your interest.

-If you don't know what videos you are watching, it is convenient for you just browse by category.
-If you just want to find a movie to pass the time, you can just open our website and choose from high to low.
+If you're not sure what videos to watch, it's easier to browse by category and select a movie based on votes.
+If you just want to find a film to pass the time, you can just visit our website and scroll through the votes from high to low.
-You can select movies by country language and see the overall impact of country on ratings.
+You can select movies by country language and see how the country affects overall ratings.
+Apart from that, you will be blown away by the opportunity to choose a good movie by the relationships between the votes and the influential factors, such as its incomes & budget or the casted actors.